-It has generally been accepted over the years that there were three Roman roads leading into Wigan.
-They were originally identified and traced by the 19th century antiquarians Rev. Edmund Sibson and W. Thompson Watkin.
-Both were keen advocates for Wigan to be Coccium, the Roman station which appears in a 3rd century Roman document called the Antonine Itinerary.
+It has been generally been accepted over the years that there were Three Roman roads leading into Wigan.
+They were originally identified and traced by the 19th century antiquarian Rev. Edmund Sibson and then later endorsed by W. Thompson Watkin.
+Both Sibson and Watkin were keen advocates for Wigan being the Roman station of Coccium which appears in an early 3rd century AD document called the Antonine Itinerary.

-Wigan, as can be seen on the map, is not on the direct route between these two places so not surprisingly over the years other candidates for Coccium have been claimed (and sometimes still are).
-Even as early as the late 17th century a spot just north of Ainsworth near Bury was suggested, being mark on Robert Morden’s map of Lancashire on the well established direct Roman road connecting Manchester with Ribchester.
+Wigan, as can be seen on this map, is not on the direct route between these two places, so not surprisingly, over the years other candidates for Coccium have been claimed (and sometimes still are).
+Even as early as the late 17th century Cockey Moor, a spot east of Ainsworth near Bury, was suggested being marked on Robert Morden’s map of Lancashire.
+This is on the well established Roman road on the direct route connecting Manchester with Ribchester.

-Blackrod was preferred in the 18th century by Whitaker who claimed the A6 as the Roman Road out of Manchester (History of Manchester 1771 Chapter IV P.157).
+Blackrod was preferred by the 18th century antiquarian J. Whitaker who claimed the A6 as the Roman Road out of Manchester (History of Manchester 1771 Chapter IV P.157).
 His projected route, however, was leading to Lancaster not Ribchester.
 He also insisted that the fort lay on the banks of the River Douglas north east of Blackrod.
-Despite this however, the 24″ OS map of 1893 has Coccium marked in the town centre but excavations at Castle Croft in the 1950’s found no evidence of Roman activity there.
+Despite this however, the 24″ OS map of 1893 has Coccium marked in the town centre (excavations at Castle Croft in the 1950’s found no evidence of Roman activity there).

 Belmont has also been suggested more recently but Belmont Road is an unlikely candidate for a Roman road.